- Q: What is ADM?

 - Amazon Device Messaging (ADM) is a push-messaging solution that lets you send messages to Amazon devices running your app.
 Your server software originates a message and sends it to ADM, and ADM delivers it to a specified instance of your app.

 - ADM is currently available at no cost to developers.

 - Q: How do users see messages that I've sent?

 - What your app does with the messages is up to you.
 ADM is simply a transport mechanism, optimized to queue your messages and deliver them to a targeted instance of your app, even if your app isn't running.
 For example, upon receiving a message, your app could send this message to the notification tray, display a custom user interface, or perform some other function specific to your needs.

 - Q: On which Amazon devices is ADM supported?

-ADM is supported on Fire phone, Fire TV, and Fire tablets, except for Kindle Fire (1st Generation).
-For ADM notifications to appear on Fire TV, you must implement the Fire TV Notification.
+- ADM is supported on Fire TV and Fire tablets, except for Kindle Fire (1st Generation).
+For ADM notifications to appear on Fire TV, you must implement the Fire TV Notifications.

 Message throttling.
 To ensure high availability, ADM limits the number of messages that can be sent over a given period of time.
 If you have specific capacity requirements, please contact us and provide the following information with your request:

-Overview provides a quick overview of how to work with ADM in your app and app servers.
+- Overview of ADM provides a quick overview of how to work with ADM in your app and app servers.
 There is both a server-side component and a client-side component to using ADM.